 Don't let hopelessness be the final answer

 We all go through emotional highs and lows.
-If you've been struggling with hopelessness, reach out to someone you trust.
+If you've been struggling with hopelessness, depression, or anxiety, reach out to someone you trust.
 Even if it goes against every instinct, start making the same decisions you’d make if you felt enthusiastic about your life and relationship with God.
 You'll be surprised at the impact it has.

 If you find yourself struggling with ongoing feelings of hopelessness or depression, don't be afraid to consult a doctor or counselor.
 Sometimes those feelings are the result of chemical imbalances and can be remedied with professional intervention.